jayalmaraz/jay-almaraz.github.io/docs/sign-up/sign-up.md

 You might encounter a couple of screening questions.
 These are simple yes/no questions that give your organisation a little more information about yourself.
 Complete these to finalise your sign up.

 If everything looks good you'll be sent to the email verification step.
-You will have received an email from `postman@campfireapp.org` (be sure to check your junk) asking you to verify your email address.
+You will have received an email from `noreply@volaby.org` (be sure to check your junk) asking you to verify your email address.
 Follow the link provided in the email to complete this verification.
-Once this is done you can return to your original Campfire tab, where you'll be signed into your account.
+Once this is done you can return to your original Volaby tab, where you'll be signed into your account.

 Sometimes your organisation needs to review your sign up application first.
-Once this has been approved you'll receive another email from `postman@campfireapp.org` with further instructions on on verifying your email address and finalising your sign up.
+Once this has been approved you'll receive another email from `noreply@volaby.org` with further instructions on on verifying your email address and finalising your sign up.

 ### Activating your account after receiving an invitation email

-If you've been invited to Campfire by someone already in your team then your sign up process will be a little faster than what is described above.
+If you've been invited to Volaby by someone already in your team then your sign up process will be a little faster than what is described above.

 Follow the link in the email to the sign up form, where you'll find your email address already filled in.
 Just enter your name and choose a password.
 If you want to use a different email address you can do that too.